 .
 We recommend having a 30-day supply of medication on hand while your first order is processed.

 If you are new to the area or have a prescription that was filled at another pharmacy, you can request that the pharmacy transfer your prescription to Munson.
-Please call the Pharmacy at 913-684-6059 to request a prescription transfer.
+Please visit the Pharmacy lobby or call us to request a prescription transfer.
 We will need your prescription information (i.e., medication name, strength, Rx number, etc.), what pharmacy the medication was last filled at, and that pharmacy’s phone number.
-Transfers may take three to five business days to complete, and may not be available for all overseas duty stations.
+Transfers may take three to five business days to complete, so please plan accordingly.

 Medication Storage and Disposal